pocomane/MiSTer_misc/README.md

   and forked repo name (in NAME);
 - MISC_DIR defines the `Installation` directory, where the software will be copied;
-- SCRIPT_DIR defines the path for the `Scripts` folder
+- SCRIPT_DIR defines the path for the `Scripts` folder; an empty value will disable the creation of the script wrappers;
+- LINK_DIR defines the path for the `Links` folder; an empty value will disable the creation of the links;

 You can also change the following variables for some advanced configuration (some of them tweaks the package specification, so refer to the relative